EvernodeXRPL/evernode-docs/docs/source/platform/hooks/operations.md

 ### Heartbeat
 - Every host must send a heartbeat at every moment to prove that the host is alive and functioning.
 A host is considered alive if it has sent a heartbeat in the previous moment.
-- Rewards are distributed based on the host's aliveness.
+- Rewards are distributed based on the host's aliveness and the reputation.
+Host reputation will be updated by a p2p reputation system with voting.
+Reputation should exceed 200 to be eligible for rewards.
 The rewards are accumulated in the hook, and accumulated rewards will be sent to the host within 24 moment intervals.
 - If the host is going to vote for a governance candidate, it needs to be sent with the heartbeat.

 ### Foundation Vote